Journals Embargo Policy

 Authors, and when provided their public affairs contact, are notified immediately upon manuscript acceptance.
 The authors or public affairs staff have 24 hours to request an embargo on the research.
 Studies can be embargoed for up to one week.

 Please note, at this stage the article is an “Uncorrected Manuscript” and is subject to change.
 We suggest media and public affairs staff work closely with study authors to confirm data before publicizing.

 All articles accepted for publication will first appear online under “Articles in Press.”
 This section contains peer-reviewed accepted articles to be published in this journal.
 When the final article is assigned to an issue of the journal, the “Article in Press” version will be removed from this section and will appear with the table of contents for the monthly published journal issue.
 The date it was first made available online will be carried over.

 THERE ARE THREE TYPES OF “ARTICLES IN PRESS”

-- Accepted manuscripts: these are articles that have been peer reviewed and accepted for publication by the Board of Editors.
+- In Press Journal Pre-Proof: these are articles that have been peer reviewed and accepted for publication by the Board of Editors.
 The articles have not yet been copy edited and/or formatted in the journal house style.